2022 Indy Lights: Second half

 The Mid-Ohio Sports Car Course hosted the start of the second half of the season, and McElrea claimed his second pole position.
 He started strong and left Lundqvist and Brabham to fight over second place, with Brabham eventually succeeding.
-Later in the race, the safety car was called when Roe Jr. spun and got stuck in the gravel.
+Later in the race, the safety car was called when Roe spun and got stuck in the gravel.
 This brought McElrea back to the rest of the field, but he resisted Brabham's pressure and went on to claim his maiden victory.
 Lundqvist came third, after he seemed to have problems with his pace in the middle of the race, but he was able to keep Pedersen and the others behind.
 Because Robb was only fifth, Lundqvist gained further ground in the championship, with his lead now 87 points.

 The first oval race of the season was next, at Iowa Speedway.
 McElrea once again started on pole, and led for the first half of the race, albeit under pressure from Lundqvist, who briefly got ahead twice by taking different lines into corners, but McElrea managed to stand his ground.
-This fighting allowed Robb and Brabham to close up to the leading duo, with the latter passing the former shortly before a caution came out when Roe Jr. hit the wall.
+This fighting allowed Robb and Brabham to close up to the leading duo, with the latter passing the former shortly before a caution came out when Roe hit the wall.
 On the restart, McElrea drifted wide, allowing second and third through.
 Brabham made his move for the lead with eight laps to go, the pair collided, Brabham sustained damage and dropped to fourth.
 Lundqvist crossed the line in first, but was handed a three-place penalty for the contact, promoting McElrea to the win ahead of Rasmussen, and Brabham to third.
 Lundqvist's championship lead sank to 77 points.